Aiswarya-prasad/Phylogenies/README.md

 The other MAGs belonged to familes not mentioned above.
 They are not included for now.
 **pseudo**: includes the following families : o__Pseudomonadales includes f__Pseudomonadaceae and f__Moraxellaceae (acinetobacter) just a few MAGs.
 For now, leaving them out.
 **sphingo** includes about 6 MAGs.
 Can be combined with bapis or com as they all belong to the same class c__Alphaproteobacteria.
 For now, leaving them out.
+**bom**

+It is highly recommended that the metadata file be made consistently by using a script and parsing information from relevant tables and not by hand.
+For MAGs especially.
+For my current dataset, I am using `Make_metadata.R` to make the file for the isolate genomes and for MAGs from the files:

+* ELLEGARD_2018_2020-gtdbtk.bac120.summary.tsv - from gtdbtk annotation
+* ELLEGARD_2018_2020-evaluate_summary.tsv - from the MAGs pipeline of Shini lab
+* all_combined.csv - from gr_Engel/aprasad/SPIRIT_Project/Data/ (using everything in the database "KE_2021_expandedGBR")
+* Cdb.csv - one of the dRep outputs

+This script is not meant to be generally usable but only kept here for the sake of consistency.
+The columns Host, Origin and Group were filled in manually and exported as csv and then converted to tsv using the script `scripts/csv_to_tsv.py`!

 ## Rules